 The St. Regis Mountain Fire Tower is located on the 2,874' summit of the St. Regis Mountain in the town of Santa Clara, Franklin County in the Adirondack Forest Preserve of New York State.
 The current tower on St. Regis Mountain was erected in 1918 and is listed on the National Register of Historic Places.
 This tower provides spectacular views of the high peaks and the many water bodies of the northern Adirondacks.
 In 1990 St. Regis Mountain Fire Tower was closed, being one of the last four towers in the Adirondacks to be manned by the New York State Department of Environmental Conservation (DEC).

 There has been considerable support of this historical local landmark.
-Over 2,500 individuals/families added their names to our petition to save the tower.
+Over 2,500 individuals/families added their names to our petition to save and preserve the tower as an educational asset.
 Several organizations and local government bodies have written resolutions of unanimous support for the retention of this tower and it's preservation.
-These government bodies include the Franklin County Legislature, the Town of Santa Clara, and the Town of Brighton, the Rainbow Lake Association, and the Adirondack Park Local Government Review Board.